-Students learn each topic through four steps: Try, Understand, Apply, Master.
-These steps reflect "learning through problem solving" in actual classroom activities.
+Students learn each topic through four steps: Try, Understand, Apply and Master.
+These steps reflect "learning through problem-solving" in actual classroom activities.

-- Understand is a step of building conceptual understanding.
-Students organize key concepts and procedures they have learned from the introductory problem.
-Next, they deepen their understanding by working on problems that follow the pattern of the introductory problem.
-Then they summarize their understanding in their own words.
+- Understand: Students organize key concepts and procedures they have learned from the introductory problem.
+Then, they deepen their understanding by working on problems that follow the pattern of this he introductory problem.
+After exploring several examples, they summarize their understanding in their own words.

-- Apply is a step of becoming proficient with the procedures.
-Students solve problems with different situations and numbers, explain the procedures in their own words, and share creative ways to solve problems as well as common mistakes with the class.
+- Apply: Students solve problems with different variations, explain the procedures in their own words and share creative ways to solve problems with the class.

-- Master is a step of mastering the topic so that the concepts and procedures can be used in various situations.
-Students work on advanced problems that are more practical or that combine multiple concepts, and explain and evaluate solutions in small groups.
+- Master: Students work on advanced problems that are more practical or that combine multiple concepts, then explain and evaluate solutions in small groups.
 Finally, they review the entire topic and summarize what they have learned.